Skip to content

 • Try integrated search tools from the Indexes Tab Run interface: Search Index and Stepback Summary Index to compare results quality.

-• Expand scope and schedule regular re-indexing as content changes using the Indexes Tab management features.
+• Expand scope and schedule regular re-indexing as content changes using the Indexes Tab management features with automated scheduling via cron expressions.